Gazpacho Andaluz

 Before you start

-Chill the serving bowls.
+Chill your serving bowls.

 Ingredients